iana-b/CosProject/README.md

-This is a personal web app where I collect and review cosmetics I have used.
-The app allows me to:
+# Cosmetic Reviews App

+A web app for tracking and reviewing cosmetic products.

-- Keep track of skincare, makeup, and haircare products I've tried
+The project was primarily created as a personal catalog where I can keep track of skincare, makeup, and haircare products I have used, rate them, and write reviews or notes about my experience.

-- Assign ratings to each product
+Users can also add products and leave their own ratings and reviews, making it possible to collect different opinions about the same products over time.

+## Features

+- Add and track cosmetic products
-- Write reviews and personal notes
+- Rate products and write reviews
-- Organize products by type and brand
+- Organize products by brand and category
-The project is designed as a catalog for personal use, where I can monitor my experience with different products over time.
+- Search products in the catalog
+- View products added by other users
+- Track purchase prices